Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Clinical features of the neuropathic and ischemic forms of the diabetic foot syndrome are shown in the table.
+Clinical features of neuropathic and ischemic forms of diabetic foot syndrome are presented in the table.

-To address the issue of the need for antibiotic therapy, timely recognition of systemic and local signs of wound infection plays a significant role.
+In order to decide on the need for antibiotic therapy, timely recognition of systemic and local signs of wound infection is of great importance.

 - fever;